KastnerRG/Read_the_docs/docs/devcloud.rst

 The source file is in the *src folder* and the *README* provides instructions to compile the code.

-	* Use the terminal to compile and run your code:
+	* Use the terminal to compile and run your code.
+Be sure to use the Jupyter terminal; SSH doesn't seem to work for this operation:

 		.. code-block :: python